StableUSD (USDS) Trading Down 1.2% This Week

-StableUSD (CURRENCY:USDS) traded up 1.5% against the U.S. dollar during the 24-hour period ending at 18:00 PM Eastern on July 23rd.
-StableUSD has a market cap of $522,166.10 and $93.00 worth of StableUSD was traded on exchanges in the last day.
-One StableUSD coin can currently be bought for about $1.00 or 0.00007038 BTC on exchanges.
-In the last seven days, StableUSD has traded 1.2% lower against the U.S. dollar.
+StableUSD (CURRENCY:USDS) traded up 1.5% against the US dollar during the 1-day period ending at 15:00 PM E.T. on July 30th.
+One StableUSD coin can now be bought for about $1.00 or 0.00007038 BTC on popular exchanges.
+Over the last seven days, StableUSD has traded 1.2% lower against the US dollar.
+StableUSD has a market cap of $522,166.10 and $93.00 worth of StableUSD was traded on exchanges in the last 24 hours.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.